Saikat-M/X_Ray_Image_Classfier_Using_Sagemaker/README.md

 # X_Ray_Image_Classfier_Using_Sagemaker
-Summary: The repo contains the Sagemaker notebook used to train a pre-trained multi-class image classifier and front-end code to expose the model endpoint to make predictions.
+Summary: This is an application that can classify whether a given chest X-Ray image is Nomal or has Pneumonia.
+The app is powered by a custom trained multi-class classification model in Amazon Sagemaker using a dataset from Kaggle.
+The repo contains the Sagemaker notebook used to train the model and front-end code to expose the model endpoint to make predictions.

 Used Dataset: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data